 Treatment with XELJANZ was associated with an increased incidence of liver enzyme elevation compared to placebo.
 Most of these abnormalities occurred in studies with background DMARD (primarily methotrexate) therapy.

 Routine monitoring of liver tests and prompt investigation of the causes of liver enzyme elevations is recommended to identify potential cases of drug-induced liver injury.
-If drug-induced liver injury is suspected, the administration of XELJANZ should be interrupted until this diagnosis has been excluded.
+If drug-induced liver injury is suspected, the administration of XELJANZ/XELJANZ XR should be interrupted until this diagnosis has been excluded.

 Treatment with XELJANZ was associated with increases in lipid parameters including total cholesterol, low-density lipoprotein (LDL) cholesterol, and high-density lipoprotein (HDL) cholesterol.
 Maximum effects were generally observed within 6 weeks.
 The effect of these lipid parameter elevations on cardiovascular morbidity and mortality has not been determined.

-Assessment of lipid parameters should be performed approximately 4-8 weeks following initiation of XELJANZ therapy.
+Assessment of lipid parameters should be performed approximately 4-8 weeks following initiation of XELJANZ/XELJANZ XR therapy.

-No data are available on the response to vaccination or on the secondary transmission of infection by live vaccines to patients receiving XELJANZ.
-Live vaccines should not be given concurrently with XELJANZ.
+No data are available on the response to vaccination or on the secondary transmission of infection by live vaccines to patients receiving XELJANZ/XELJANZ XR.
+Avoid use of live vaccines concurrently with XELJANZ/XELJANZ XR.

-Update immunizations in agreement with current immunization guidelines prior to initiating XELJANZ therapy.
+Update immunizations in agreement with current immunization guidelines prior to initiating XELJANZ/XELJANZ XR therapy.